yAOwzers/tp/docs/UserGuide.md

 * `hhmm`: time the task is due, in 24h format.

 Example of usage:
+Let's say you have to read a book for one of your modules.

 ```
 >>> add /tRead book /by19-10-2020 1800